 Even Business Insider has an opinion on which way the toilet paper roll should hang!
 (Theirs is based on the official “toilet paper patent” which clearly indicated which direction the roll should hang.
 By the way, here is the history of toilet paper and timeline of its use that you’ve been wondering about.)

 So I’m definitely not alone here.

-People are putting the most weight in this infographic which, as it turns out, was created by a couple of engineers.
+People seem to be putting the most weight in this infographic — which, as it turns out, was created by a couple of engineers!

-Fortunately, there are people to help us with our good hygiene… and good humor!
+Fortunately, there are lots of people to help us with our good hygiene… and good humor!

 - For parents, Cottonelle makes it easy to determine how much toilet paper kids should use.

 - How much toilet paper do you use?
 Here is one person’s summary of toilet paper usage over one year.
 (Psst, Sheryl Crow recommends using 1 square per visit!)